 often confusion than lucidity.

-The TV business is a cruel and shallow money trench, a
+The TV business is a cruel and shallow money trench,

-A newspaper is not the place to go to see people actually
+A newspaper is not the place to go to see people

-stretches of gossip, boasting, flirtation, drinking, telephoning,
+with long lazy stretches of gossip, boasting, flirtation, drinking,

-by appointment; the poorest take on anybody, The editors are like
+only by appointment; the poorest take on anybody, The editors are like

 madams - soothing, flattering, disciplining their naughty,